-While the global population is historically young, the phenomenon of delayed transitions is prevailing and highly diverse.
+While the global population is historically young, the phenomenon of delayed transitions (from education to the labor market and to marriage) is prevailing and highly diverse.
 My aim is to examine the lived experiences and conceptions of ‘waithood’ from youth perspective in the Middle East and North Africa, and particularly in Egypt.

 Young Muslims and everyday resilience in Finland

 I am involved in a research project that explores young Muslims’ sense of belonging, identities and supporting factors in their everyday lives in Finland.
 It is a participatory study that involves the use of audiovisual materials and the elements of co-analysis and performative research practices.
 For more information, click here.